hireflix/mmdb-server/README.md

 This is a fork of [mmdb-server](https://github.com/adulau/mmdb-server) with optimized Docker support.
 The original project is by Alexandre Dulaunoy.

+## Important Note About Database Format

+This server is specifically designed to work with MaxMind's GeoIP2/GeoLite2 database format.
+While it can technically work with any MMDB format file, the response structure is tightly coupled to MaxMind's data structure, including:
+- GeoLite2-ASN (for AS number and organization)
+- GeoLite2-City (for city-level geolocation)
+- GeoLite2-Country (for country-level geolocation)

+The server will preserve MaxMind's original data structure and add some custom fields:
+- `meta`: Server metadata about the database
+- `ip`: The queried IP address
+- `country_info`: Additional country information from a separate source

 ## Changes in this fork

 - Optimized Docker image size (reduced from ~300MB to ~100MB)